Everywhere I’ve been to and written about on this blog.

 Africa / Middle East

 There is so much of Africa and the Middle East that I have yet to explore!

-I’m particularly fond of this half of Europe because it’s where I spent a good part of my Career Break solo backpacking around.
+I’m particularly fond of the eastern half of Europe because it’s where I spent a good part of my Career Break solo backpacking around.

-Quite honestly, I haven’t seen a lot of this region to date because I’ve been distracted by the rest of the world, but I’ll probably wait till leadership changes hands before thinking about going back here.
+Quite honestly, I haven’t seen a lot of this region to date because I’ve been distracted by the rest of the world, but maybe I’ll pop over there some time as there’s so much to cover.